Skip to main content

 • What it is: a simplified Texas SNAP path for certain people who receive SSI.
 Texas says SNAP-CAP uses a mailed application, a 36-month certification period, and no face-to-face or phone interview.

-• Who can get it: Texas says the person must receive SSI, be age 50 or older, live in Texas, not live in a disqualifying institution, and not already receive regular SNAP or TSAP under the SNAP-CAP rules.
+• Who can get it: the person must receive SSI, be age 50 or older, live in Texas, not live in a disqualifying institution, and not already receive regular SNAP or TSAP.

-• How it helps: very simple paperwork for the right SSI recipient, especially someone living alone.
+• How it helps: it is simple paperwork for the right SSI recipient, especially someone living alone.
+Texas SNAP-CAP gives a standard allotment based on reported shelter costs.

-• How to apply: many people are mailed a SNAP-CAP application automatically through the SSI data match described in the state handbook.
+• How to apply: many people are mailed a SNAP-CAP application automatically through an SSI data match.
 If you think SNAP-CAP fits, call 2-1-1 and ask how to compare it with regular SNAP.

 • What to gather: SSI information, address and shelter cost information, and any current SNAP notice if you already receive regular SNAP.
-Texas also says some people may prefer regular SNAP because it can produce a higher allotment in the SNAP-CAP opt-out rules.
+Texas says some people may prefer regular SNAP because it can produce a higher allotment.

 How to apply without wasting time